 What was the law

-Serbian Act is very unambiguous about the most frequent concerns.
-Does the law cover both public and private sectors?
+The Serbian Act is very unambiguous about the most frequent concerns.
+Does the law cover both the public and private sectors?
 Yes.
-Does it include not only corruption cases but harassment, discrimination, retaliation?
+Does it include not only corruption cases but harassment, discrimination, and retaliation?
 Again yes.
 In a standard way, the whistleblower should report in good faith while the employer should create all the conditions for it.
-Serbia defined the procedure of internal, external and public whistleblowing, which is often not included or absent in corresponding legislation of other countries.
+Serbia defined the procedure of internal, external, and public whistleblowing, which is often not included or absent in corresponding legislation of other countries.

 - employees should be aware of their rights to blow the whistle

 - a specific authority should be assigned to process the requests from whistleblowers

 - the anonymity of the whistleblower should be respected

 - all personal data should be strictly protected